 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply. ----- --
+Mains supply.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is believed to be direct from the mains.
-The plumbing where seen was of copper supply pipes and PVC waste pipes.
-Sanitary fittings comprise a two piece suite and shower unit within the shower room.
-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
+Plumbing where seen, appears to be of copper supply pipes and PVC waste pipes.
+Sanitary fittings comprise of a three-piece suite within the bathroom.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system serving steel panel radiators with a combi boiler located within the scullery.
+The property benefits from a gas fired central heating system, serving steel panelled radiators with a combi boiler located within the kitchen.

 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Presumed to main public sewer.
+Presumed mains drainage to the public sewer.